 After two seasons, we have a lot to reflect on!
-We wanted you to hear the voices of the team, who have been working mostly behind the scenes for the past two seasons, and hear about their experiences working on Consolation P…
+We wanted you to hear the voices of the team, working mostly behind the scenes for the past two seasons, and hear about their experiences working on Consolation Prize.

 May 17, 2022

-In this episode of Consolation Prize, we meet two Americans in 1860s Thailand.
-Reverend Dan Beach Bradley was a Christian missionary and a newspaper publisher, and Captain James Madison Hood was the US consul to the Kingdom …
+In this episode, we meet two Americans in 1860s Thailand.
+Reverend Dan Beach Bradley was a Christian missionary and a newspaper publisher, and Captain James Madison Hood was the US consul to the Kingdom of Siam.

 Jan.
 14, 2022

 In this special bonus episode, we talk with a scholar who studies the history of the US consular service.
 We answer your questions like, What is a consul?
 What do they do?
 What makes them so interesting?
 Why should we care a…